 View Giorgio's Profile

 Please click through to the UCL graduate prospectus page for this course, from where you can find information on application fees, eligibility, tuition fees, scholarships, and then complete the online application process.

 MSc Building and Urban Design in Development students have varied educational and/or professional backgrounds and come from a wide range of nationalities.
 Indeed, such interdisciplinarity and multiculturalism is encouraged as it contributes to the richness of the programme and adds value to the experience of studying at the DPU.

 The skills that the BUDD Course provides arise directly from these objectives and include a wide range of participatory design and decision-making tools.
-The theoretical and empirical framework that underpins the course is covered by the modules of the first term, which are extended to a more practical sphere during the second term, but are really brought into their own during the field project in the third term.
-This important component of the course is part of the taught course, which is also designed for students to apply and practice the learning of the first two terms.
-During the course, practical design exercises are also carried out through the BUDD Studio to help develop the more conventional analytical, urban design and architectural skills of students.
-The average number of students on the course each year is 15, facilitating positive learning and a close working relationship with members of staff.
-The course equips graduates to be able to work in NGOs or in local government, facilitating community organisations and households to improve their living conditions.
+The theoretical and empirical framework that underpins the course are extended to the practical sphere through the Studio, workshops, and Fieldwork.
+Critical spatial practices, urban tactics and urban focused exercises are carried out through the BUDD Studio to help develop the more conventional analytical, urban design and architectural skills of students.
+The average number of students on the course each year is 18, facilitating positive learning and a close working relationship with members of staff.
+The course equips graduates to be able to work in local government, NGOs, international organisations, and conventional and innovative design practice, facilitating community organisations and households to improve their living conditions.

 BUDD graduates go on to work in a wide variety of areas, including:

 - Organisations in the public, private and community sectors that focus on local as well as international development, both in the UK as overseas;

 - Architectural, urban design and planning firms, development corporations, foundations;